o-krussow/arduino-testing-machine/README.md

 ## Arduino Wagon Wheel Testing Scripts

-The ser.py program reads from an arduino over serial to get temperature, then puts the data in test_data.csv
+The ser.py program reads from an arduino over serial to get temperature from the thermocouple, then puts the data in test_data.csv

 This data can then be read in by gnuplot using ./plot.sh to make a graph